pragsmike/PromptCritical/docs/DESIGN.md

 ### 3.4 Population & Analysis (`pcrit.pop.*`)

 Holds the core domain logic for prompts and populations, but *not* high-level orchestration.
-*   **Ingestion Primitives**: Provides functions to read and ingest raw prompts from manifests.
+*   **Ingestion & Management**: Provides functions to ingest raw prompts, load a population from a generation, and create new generation directories.
 *   **Prompt Analysis**: The `analyze-prompt-body` function inspects prompt text to add critical metadata, including the `:prompt-type`.

 ---